atari-researchlab/cicerone-airlink/docs/description/index.md

 ## Overview

-The CICERONE AirLink firmware is a embedded system designed for continuous indoor air quality monitoring with remote telemonitoring capabilities.
+The CICERONE AirLink firmware is an embedded system designed for continuous indoor air quality monitoring with remote telemonitoring capabilities.
 Built on the Arduino framework for the **Nano 33 BLE Sense Rev2**, the firmware implements a non-blocking, timer-based architecture that ensures reliable data collection and transmission.

 ### Key Features

 - **Multi-Sensor Integration**: Seamlessly interfaces with SEN54 (particulate matter & VOC) and T6793-5K (CO₂) sensors
 - **Periodic Data Acquisition**: Sensor readings every 5 seconds with 10-minute averaging cycles (144 data points per day)
 - **NB-IoT Connectivity**: Optional wireless data transmission via SIM7020G module
 - **Real-Time Clock**: Accurate timestamping using DS3231M RTC with battery backup
 - **Modular Design**: Clean separation of concerns with dedicated APIs for each component